 That said, his appearance reported in The Times as being ‘pallid and unhealthy’ during his trial makes one question his ability to do anything too strenuous.

 With his pox marked face Clark stood a modest 5ft 8″ and when called before the magistrates had on a smart pair of new top boots.

 It would seem body snatching had proved profitable for Clark.

 His entry in the prison hulk registers confirm his age and for the court record, he gives, albeit probably fictitiously, his abode as Haggestone Bridge, Essex.

 And so we move to the night of the snatching and that fateful discovery of a missing corpse or two, just prior to Christmas 1823.

 One Thing Leads To Another| Discovering The Body of Joanna Chinnery

-In fact he had his eye on a number of cadavers, but it wasn’t these that were to be his downfall.
+In fact, he had his eye on a number of cadavers, but it wasn’t these that was to be his downfall.

 To do history justice, however, and to complete the tale at Little Leighs, let’s just pause for a moment and consider the other snatchings from the graveyard in which Samuel Clark was operating.

 At the trial, Clarke would be accused, and later found guilty, of stealing three cadavers in total, although two of the bodies would never be found.
 The bodies taken from their graves: